WHAT ARE YOU DOING DIFFERENTLY?

 Remember, talk about the problem your product or service solves first before introducing what you do.

-Research and statistics give your story credibility and help a journalist craft an article rooted in actual fact rather than just opinion.
+Research and statistics give your story credibility and help reporters craft an article rooted in actual fact rather than just opinion.
 Find the data that backs up the reason for your product launch.

 You can reference statistics from existing reports and published studies so long as you credit the source.